Spinach and Pistachio Hummus Recipe

 - Extra-virgin olive oil – Adds a rich, silky texture.
 Avocado oil can work as a substitute.

-Find the complete list of ingredients, quantities, and instructions in the PRINTABLE recipe card at the end of this post.
+Find the complete list of ingredients, quantities, and instructions in the PRINTABLE RECIPE CARD at the end of this post.

 Four Simple Step-by-Step Instructions: Let’s Make This!

-- Prep the ingredients: Rinse and drain the chickpeas.
+Rinse and drain the chickpeas.
 Wash and dry the spinach leaves.
 Soak the pistachios.
 Peel the garlic.

-- Blend it up: Combine the chickpeas, spinach, pistachios, tahini, olive oil, lemon juice, garlic, salt, and aquafaba liquid or water in a high-speed blender or food processor.
+Combine the chickpeas, spinach, pistachios, tahini, olive oil, lemon juice, garlic, salt, and aquafaba liquid or water in a high-speed blender or food processor.
 Blend until smooth, stopping to scrape down the sides as needed

-- Adjust the texture: Add more liquid, 1 tablespoon at a time, until the hummus reaches your desired consistency.
-Remember less liquid, thicker hummus.
+Add more liquid, 1 tablespoon at a time, until the hummus reaches your desired consistency.
+Remember, it’s less liquid, thicker hummus.

-- Serve and enjoy: Transfer to a serving bowl, drizzle with olive oil (optional), and garnish with your favorite toppings.
+Transfer to a serving bowl, drizzle with olive oil (optional), and garnish with your favorite toppings.
 I added chopped spinach leaves and pistachio nuts.

 Thick or Thin Hummus: Which Do You Prefer?